Aflatoun: Background

 The inspiration for Aflatoun comes from Jeroo Billimoria, an Indian national who grew up and worked among the street children of Mumbai.
 Seeing that many of these children were quite entrepreneurial, she thought it important that children be able to understand their self-worth, rights, and be able to manage their own resources.

 The Aflatoun concept was first tested in India 18 years ago, introducing financial concepts in a school-based child rights programme.
 Billimoria saw that the children reacted well to the games, activities and songs.
 Due to this success, other countries were approached to discuss whether a similar concept could bring the same benefits to their communities.

-In November 2005, the Aflatoun Network was formally launched in Amsterdam, Netherlands.
+In November 2005, the Aflatoun Network was formally launched in Amsterdam, the Netherlands.
 A global initiative involving ten more countries began, and today Aflatoun is active in 109 countries.
 In March 2008, Aflatoun's worldwide campaign for Child Social and Financial Education was launched with the help of the Netherlands' Princess Maxima.
-It achieved its goals of reaching 75 countries and 1 million children by 2010.
+It achieved its goal of reaching 75 countries and 1 million children by 2010.